MIDS-scaling-up/v2/week03/hw/README.md

 Please don't be intimidated by this homework as it is mostly a learning experience on the building blocks.
 The concept of the Internet of Things deals with a large number of devices that communicate largely through messaging.
 Here, we have just one device and one sensor- the camera.
 But, we could add a bunch more sensors like microphones, GPS, proximity sensors, lidars...

 ## Alpine Linux 101
 [Alpine Linux](https://alpinelinux.org/) is a very lightweight Linux distro for IoT.
 Its [base docker containers](https://hub.docker.com/_/alpine) are tiny, often measured in single digit megabytes, as opposed to the often bloated Debian-based distros.
-A TX2 is a powerful device, but there will be times when network connectivity matters, and Alpine will come very handy.
+A NX is a powerful device, but there will be times when network connectivity matters, and Alpine will come very handy.

 To see whether the package you need is available on alpine's package manager, apk, check [this link](https://pkgs.alpinelinux.org/packages)